percona/portal-doc/docs/advisors/checks/mongodb-psa-architecture.md

 # MongoDB PSA Architecture

 ## Description
-This check returns an error if the replicaSet is using a PSA architecture.
+This check returns an error if the replica set is using a PSA (Primary Secondary Arbiter) architecture.

 ## Resolution